---

 By understanding the distinct goals and expectations at each funding stage, startups can better position themselves for success.
 Whether you’re just starting out or preparing for an IPO, aligning your strategy with the right funding opportunities is key to achieving your vision.

 The foundation of any successful investor relationship lies in alignment.
-Not every investor is the right fit for your business, and targeting the wrong ones can lead to wasted time and missed opportunities.
-Begin by researching investors who have a history of supporting businesses in your industry or share a vision similar to yours.
+Not every marketplace investor is the right fit for your company’s vision, stage, or sector.

 - **Define your ideal investor profile:** Consider factors such as investment size, industry expertise, and geographical focus.